tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 	virtualenvwrapper.user_scripts creating
 	    /home/rangodemo2019/.virtualenvs/rangoenv/bin/get_env_details

 Above we have used Python 3.7, but you can check which version of Python you are using, and use that instead.
-Remember that `rangodemo2019` will be replaced with your own username.
+Remember that `rangodemo2019` will be replaced with your username.
 The process of creating the virtual environment will take a little while to complete (as you are using a host shared with many others).
 After the environment has been created, you will be presented with a slightly different prompt.

 {lang="text",linenos=off}
 	(rangoenv) ~ $